Taxco a silver colonial town on a hillside

 Taxco is one of the “Magic Towns” or Pueblos Mágicos in Mexico.
-This selection exists all across the country and it means you are going to find a wonderful mix of history, folklore, culture and more unique elements that you have to discover in one of the “Must” Pueblos Mágicos in Mexico.
+This selection exists all across the country and it means you are going to find a wonderful mix of history, folklore, culture and more unique elements that you have to discover in one of the “Must” Magic Towns in Mexico.

 The first time I visited Taxco I was 2 years old and every time I come back I fall in love more and more.

-This pretty colonial town is on a hillside, surrounded by mountains and it’s beautiful rolling streets make you want to discover every corner.
+This pretty colonial town is on a hillside, surrounded by mountains and it’s beautiful cobbled streets make you want to discover every corner.

 Amazing Things to Do in Taxco.

-It was constructed between 1751 and 1758 by José de la Borda a wealthy business men.
-Don’t miss it and take all the photos you want.
+It was constructed between 1751 and 1758 by José de la Borda a wealthy businessman.
+Don’t miss it at night, because the center is a lovely place to enjoy at nighttime.

 I promise it’s amazing inside and outside.